 - Cloud App Security now includes support for Microsoft Azure Information Protection (Preview version).
-You can filter your Files and set File policies using the Tag Secure Classification and then set the level of the classification label you want to view.
-The labels will also indicate whether the classification was set by someone in your organization or by people from another tenant (External).
+You can filter your Files and set File policies using the Tag Secure Classification.
+Then, set the level of the classification label you want to view.
+The labels also indicate whether the classification was set by someone in your organization or by people from another tenant (External).

 Cloud App Security release 76